Now includes a nurse visit - this is to comply with current government instruction on covid-19 antibody testing - see our FAQs for more information.

 Create an account, and complete your online health profile.
 This information will help our clinical team advise you on your results

-You’ll get an email when your results are ready, 2-3 days after the lab has received your sample.
+You’ll get an email when your results are ready.
 Your online report will contain everything you need to know about the results

 If you still have questions, you can purchase a telephone results consultation with one of our doctors, and arrange this for a time convenient to you